Show by Label

 Unfortunately, the protoboard version did not bring the improvements I was hoping for.
 After a cold-start, the system is very quickly getting close to a lock, but then hunts around the phase lock point a while.

 Here you can see the relatively fast ramping up to the phase lock point, but then it starts to hunt.
-Every once in a while, there is a large glitch on the frequency control voltage, the lock is lost and the process starts again.
+Every once in a while, there is a large glitch on the frequency control voltage (see below), the lock is lost and the process starts again.
 This may be due to the fact that this OCXO has not been used a lot, since I used the CTI in the other tests.
+It also may be something else...

 The Bliley OCXO I'm using in my main GPSDO has a tendency to create glitches on the output as well.
 It is extremely stable, by far the best of all the OCXO's I've tried and used, but still there are jumps in the DAC value, the result of a frequency output glitch in the OCXO.